ExplicITConsulting/set-outlooksignatures.com/quickstart.md

 <p><a id="download-link" href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/releases" target="_blank"><button class="button is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-color: limegreen">➔ Download&nbsp;<span class="version-text">the latest release</span>&nbsp;as ZIP file</button></a></p>

 On Windows and macOS, unblock the file 'Set-OutlookSignatures.ps1'.
 You can use the PowerShell cmdlet 'Unblock-File' for this, or right-click the file in File Explorer, select Properties and check 'Unblock'.
-This removes the "mark of the web", which can prevent script execution when the PowerShell execution policy is set to RemoteSigned.
+This removes the 'mark of the web', which can prevent script execution in PowerShell.

 ## Step 3: Run Set-OutlookSignatures